 A Free Evening for Any Museum Attractions You Might Be Interested in

-Bergen is also home to numerous museums and other cultural venues that are great to learn more about the city.
-Spend the rest of your evening checking out any of the ones that peak your interest.
-Some of these include:
+Bergen is home to a ton of museums and other cultural venues that are great for learning more about the city.
+Spend the rest of your evening checking out any of the ones that pique your interest.

 • The Bergen Maritime Museum & Norwegian Fisheries Museum – Fishing has been placed at the centre of Norwegian cuisine and trade for centuries.
 Spend the evening exploring traditional sea houses and old trading boats, while learning about the importance that shipping had in Bergen’s past.